- Home > Blog > Small Business Financing > Four Ways to Increase Your Odds of Getting Approved for a Small Business Loan

 If your business credit report contains negative marks that are accurate – like reports of late payments or a past public judgment – getting a business loan is not a lost cause.
 Lenders will review your credit report as part of your application, so be upfront about any bad news.
 If you can show lenders you are being proactive about repairing a poor credit score, you may increase your chances of getting approved.

 On the flip side, if you have limited credit history, consider getting a business credit card or line of credit from one of your existing vendors.
-This will allow you to build your business credit history.
+This will allow you to build your business credit history so you can get a good credit score.
 As mentioned, some lenders will take your personal finances into account.
 So, focus on paying all bills on time and in full.

 3. Work Closely with a Lender